slevomat/coding-standard/README.md

 Sniff provides the following settings:

 * `maxLineLength`: specifies max allowed line length.
-If conditition (and the rest of the line) would fit on it, it's enforced.
+If condition (and the rest of the line) would fit on it, it's enforced.
 Use 0 value to enforce for all conditions, regardless of length.
 * `alwaysForSimpleConditions`: allows to enforce single line for all simple conditions (i.e no `&&`, `||` or `xor`), regardless of length.

 #### SlevomatCodingStandard.ControlStructures.RequireMultiLineCondition 🔧